Design, Design, Outdoor

 A common misconception is that files for printable banners need to have a higher resolution than normal.
 That is simply not the case.
 Not only will your computer have a hard time processing your work, but you will also be stuck with a huge file.

-Banners and other large print products don’t need a resolution of 300dpi, typically used for print products, meant for up close viewing like brochures, posters, and booklets.
+Banners and other large print products don’t need a resolution of 300dpi, typically used for print products, meant for up close viewing like brochures, booklets and posters.
 A banner is supposed to be seen from a meter or two away, so we recommended that your file is close to 200dpi.
 For bigger distances, keep it around 75dpi to 150dpi.

 3. Use CMYK colour mode